Workplace culture usually evolves subtly over time. Recently, it’s been more like whiplash.

 Even when a company intentionally tries to update its culture, change usually takes a while to take root.
 The last few years have been cultural whirlwind for all workplaces.
 Long-held company policies, expectations, and behaviors were upended faster than you could say, “You’re on mute.”

 Workplace culture is at a crossroads

-COVID didn’t just impact your company polices; it deeply impacted your employees.
+The pandemic didn’t just impact your company policies; it deeply impacted your employees.
 Their values, goals, and expectations are different now.
 Employees are armed with a whole new understanding of what’s possible in a workplace—from remote work and flexible schedules to DEI initiatives and mental health policies.

 Culture is how people in a group behave and interact with each other.
 Even if a company advertises specific cultural values, a lot about a company culture goes unsaid.
 People just feel it.
 Psychologists say we respond to cultural cues instinctively—almost instantaneously understanding what’s acceptable or not.
 And, to make things more complicated, culture is constantly changing as the organization and its employees react to ideas, events, and challenges they face.